FE-13 Clean Agent Systems

-Operation: Upon discharge the FE-13 is discharged as a gas through the nozzles to a predetermined concentration, usually 18%-20% within 10 seconds.
-The FE-13 extinguishes the fire through a cooling affect at the molecular level.
+Operation: Upon discharge, the FE-13 is discharged as a gas through the nozzles to a predetermined concentration, usually 18%-20% within 10 seconds.
+The FE-13 extinguishes the fire through a cooling effect at the molecular level.
 (The agent cools the combustion process, thereby, extinguishing the fire.)
 The system can be activated by smoke, infrared, or ultraviolet detectors, and manual pull stations.

 - Manufactured by Dupont